Football in the United Kingdom: League systems

 There are separate club football league systems for England, Scotland, Wales and Northern Ireland though some clubs play outside their country's respective system for mainly logistical reasons.
 Wales did not get a national league until 1992 (though regional leagues existed prior to that), which explains why the top four Welsh clubs play in what is now regarded as the English system.

 The English football league system includes hundreds of interlinked leagues, consisting of thousands of divisions.
-The Premier League is at the top, followed by the English Football League and then the Football Conference, where the structure starts to become regional and includes the Northern Premier League, the Southern League, the Isthmian League and many more besides.
-The Welsh clubs of Cardiff City, Merthyr Tydfil, Newport County, Swansea City and Wrexham play in the English system.
-Chester City, who played in The Football League until they dissolved in 2010, had a stadium that straddles the Welsh border, with the Club offices in England but the pitch actually in Wales.
+The Premier League is at the top, followed by the English Football League and then the National League, where the structure starts to become regional and includes the Northern Premier League, the Southern League, the Isthmian League and many more besides.
+The Welsh clubs of Cardiff City, Merthyr Town, Newport County, Swansea City and Wrexham play in the English system.
+Chester, a phoenix club who replaced the original Chester City, play at a stadium that straddles the English-Welsh border, with the club offices in England but the pitch located in Wales.

 The Northern Ireland football league system includes the IFA Premiership.
 One Northern Irish club, Derry City, plays its football outside of the UK in the Republic of Ireland football league system.

 The Scottish football league system similarly operates on a pyramid basis.
-42 clubs compete in the Scottish Professional Football League, which is split into four divisions.
+Forty-two clubs compete in the Scottish Professional Football League, which is split into four divisions.
 Below that there are regional leagues, the Highland Football League, and the Lowland Football League above the East of Scotland Football League, South of Scotland Football League and the West of Scotland Football League.
 Two English clubs, Berwick Rangers and Tweedmouth Rangers, play in the Scottish system.
 Outside of the pyramid is one senior league, the North Caledonian Football League, Junior football and amateur football.

 The Welsh football league system includes the Cymru Premier (historically the Welsh Premier League) at the top level, the Cymru North and Cymru South at tier two, and a number of more regional leagues below these.
 Premiership club The New Saints began playing their home matches on the English side of the border in Oswestry in 2007.
 Historically, the Saints represented the small Welsh village of Llansantffraid-ym-Mechain, but merged with Oswestry Town, which had historically played in the Welsh football system, in 2003.